1.2 MILLION LIVES CHANGED SINCE 2003

 The players at the tournament are the tip of the iceberg, individuals whose efforts and dedication to National Partner programmes—and to changing their lives—have earned them the opportunity of a lifetime.
 The reach of the Homeless World Cup extends much farther than the 500 players who attend the annual event.

 In addition to inspiring marginalised people to make positive changes in their lives, the Homeless World Cup annual tournament aims to challenge public’s perceptions of homelessness and the issues that surround it.
 By showing the human side of homelessness, we aim to help breakdown stereotypes and change the ways in which we think and talk about homelessness.

 A survey conducted on spectators at the Cardiff 2019 Homeless World Cup found that:

 Attending the Homeless World Cup – being exposed to the inspiring stories of it’s remarkable participants – can change people’s perceptions of individuals experiencing homelessness.

 Social Return on Investment

-In addition to helping change the lives of players and perceptions of homelessness worldwide, the Homeless World Cup Tournament in Glasgow generated a social return of $8.62 for every dollar invested.
+In addition to helping change the lives of players and perceptions of homelessness worldwide, the Homeless World Cup Tournament in Cardiff generated a social return of $4.32 for every dollar invested.

-A study performed by Pro Social Valuation, which covers the 2016 impact of both the Homeless World Foundation and the Homeless World Cup Tournament in Glasgow, tells a powerful story of the organisation’s social impact.
-The Homeless World Cup Foundation created $364+ million in social capital through the year round, worldwide programmes of its National Partners.
-The Homeless World Cup Tournament in Glasgow created $13 million in social capital.
+A study performed by Pro Social Valuation, which covers the 2019 impact of both the Homeless World Foundation and the Homeless World Cup Tournament in Cardiff, tells a powerful story of the organisation’s social impact.
+The Homeless World Cup Foundation created $364+ million in social capital through the year-round, worldwide programmes of its National Partners.
+The Homeless World Cup Tournament in Cardiff created $12 million in social capital.
 In addition, social capital was generated by Tournament sponsors.